caseypaquola/BigBrainWarp/docs/pages/updates.rst

 February 25, 2021
 ------------------------------------------
-Changed all surface-based transformations to multi-modal surface matching, using new registrations from Lindsay.
+Changed all surface-based transformations to multi-modal surface matching, using new registrations from Lindsay Lewis.
+More details `here <https://bigbrainproject.org/docs/4th-bb-workshop/20-06-26-BigBrainWorkshop-Lewis.pdf>`_.

 ::